 JPEG stands for

-Because JPEG images are not limited to a certain amount of color and contain colorful, high-resolution image data, JPEG is frequently used for storing and transmitting photographic images on the Web and is one of the most common format saved by digital cameras.
+Because JPEG images are not limited to a certain amount of color and contain colorful, high-resolution image data, JPEG is frequently used for storing and transmitting photographic images on the Web (it is supported by all modern Internet browsers) and is one of the most common formats saved by digital cameras.
 There is a tradeoff between size and quality.

 The file name extensions for JPEG files are:

 How to write out an image as a JPEG file in ImageIO